-The Fitbit Versa 2 is one of the best-priced smartwatches in the Android space right now.
+The Fitbit Versa 2 is one of the best-priced Android smartwatches in the wearable space right now.
 It's a great choice for fitness enthusiasts thanks to its access to Fitbit's top-notch health platform, and compared to the Versa Lite, it does a lot more.
 It has a better display, longer battery life, Fitbit Pay, and a microphone for Alexa commands and replying to texts.
-If none of that matters to you, however, and you want to spend as little as possible, the Versa Lite strips away those (and a few more features) to create a trusty budget-smartwatch experience.
+If none of the extras matter that much to you, then the Versa Lite strips away those features (and a few more) to create a straightforward experience without the bells and whistles.

 When Fitbit launched the Versa 2 in September 2019, it struck a winning combination.
-The Versa 2 has the look, feel, and feature-set of a great smartwatch, while at the same time providing all of the features you'd expect from a flagship Fitbit fitness tracker.
-For someone that's in the market for a fitness-oriented smartwatch, it's a great choice.
+The Versa 2 has the look, feel, and feature-set of a great smartwatch.
+At the same time, it does an excellent job of providing you with all of the features you'd expect from a Fitbit wearable.
+For someone that's in the market for a fitness-oriented smartwatch, it's a solid choice.

 Fitbit was smart about the corners it cut with the Versa Lite.
 It doesn't feel like a lesser version of the Versa 2.